-These two new agents are seeking clients.
-Rachel Crawford is interested in literary and commercial fiction and YA.
-In nonfiction she’s interested in tech, futurism, psychology, environment, and science.
-Catherine Cho is seeking debut novelists, particularly in literary and reading group fiction.
+These two established agents are seeking clients.
+Rachel Crawford represents literary and upmarket fiction and narrative nonfiction.
+In nonfiction she’s interested in climate change, nature, ecology, geopolitics, migration, pop culture, tech, psychology, and in works that might be defined as cultural anthropology.
+Catherine Cho is seeking book club and literary fiction and Young Adult fiction.

 Note: For a comprehensive list of dozens of new and established agents seeking clients see: Agents Seeking Clients.